MKDYasserH/mkdyasserh.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
 Greetings!
 I'm Yasser KHALAFAOUI, a dedicated Generative AI Researcher.
-My research focuses on unsupervised learning, recommender systems, multimodal emotion recognition and emotional response generation.
-As a project manager at <a href="https://www.alteca.fr">Alteca</a>, I lead teams at the forefront of affective computing innovation.
+My work focuses on LLM safety, recommender systems and multimodal emotion recognition.

-Beyond academia, I'm a computer science educator at <a href="https://www.cyu.fr/">CYU</a>.
 In parallel, I'm driven by a passion for using AI to assist disabled individuals.
 My personal projects aim to make AI a transformative force in their daily lives, creating inclusive and accessible solutions.

-Explore this space to discover the latest in affective computing, my educational initiatives, and impactful AI projects.
-Join me on this journey where research, education, and societal impact converge.
+Explore this space to discover the latest in AI, my educational initiatives, and impactful projects.
+Join me on this journey where research, and societal impact converge.